Java Concurrent Collections

 • Examples: iterators for CopyOnWriteArrayList, CopyOnWriteArraySet, and ConcurrentSkipListSet.

-Operation-Level Locking
+🧩 Operation-Level Locking vs Object-Level Locking

 Operation-level locking means that the lock is applied only to the specific operation being performed, rather than locking the entire object.